gody10/gody10.github.io/_portfolio/brave.md

 ### Description

-This projecs explores the ability of UAVs to assist citizents in case of emergencies, like earthquakes.
+This project explores the ability of UAVs to assist citizens in case of emergencies, like earthquakes.
 We model the data offloading of users using Submodular Games and train UAVs with Multi-Agent Deep Reinforcement Learning algorithms and compare the results.

 _BRAVE paper: Odyssefs Diamantopoulos Pantaleon, Aisha B. Rahman, and E. E. Tsiropoulou, "BRAVE: Benefit-Aware Data Offloading in UAV Edge Computing Using Multi-Agent Reinforcement Learning", Simulation Modeling and Practice, Accepted ._